-The picturesque valley of the Río Grande de Térraba cradles several mostly indigenous villages that comprise the reserve of Brunka (Boruca) peoples.
+The picturesque valley of the Río Grande de Térraba cradles several mostly indigenous villages that comprise the reserve of Boruca (Brunka) peoples.
 At first glance it is difficult to differentiate these towns from typical Tico villages, aside from a few artisans selling their handiwork.
-In fact, these towns hardly cater to the tourist trade, which is one of the main reasons why traditional Brunka life has been able to continue without much distraction.
+These towns hardly cater to the tourist trade, which is one of the main reasons why traditional Boruca life has been able to continue without much distraction.
 The best way to engage with the community is to come here on a culturally sensitive tour, or else contact the community directly to arrange an overnight stay and activities.

-Be sensitive when visiting these communities – dress modestly, avoid taking photographs of people without asking permission, and respect the fact that these living communities are struggling to maintain traditional culture amid a changing world.
+Be thoughtful when visiting these communities – avoid taking photographs of people without asking permission, and respect the fact that these communities are struggling to maintain traditional culture in a changing world.